 Instructions

-- In a separate bowl, combine the flour, graham cracker crumbs, baking powder, baking soda, and salt.
-Add the dry ingredients to the wet and mix.
+- Make the cookie dough: Whisk the melted butter, sugar, honey, vanilla, and egg in a large bowl until the mixture looks smooth.
+In a separate bowl, stir together the flour, graham cracker crumbs, baking powder, baking soda, and salt.
+Add the dry ingredients to the wet ones and use a spatula to mix them until no white streaks of flour remain.

 Notes